xcp-ng/xcp-ng-org/docs/install.md

 ## ISO installation

+If you want to use the netinstall ISO, see the [Netinstall section](install.md#netinstall).

 ### Download and create media

-You can download the 8.1 ISO here: [https://updates.xcp-ng.org/isos/8.1](https://updates.xcp-ng.org/isos/8.1).
+You can download the 8.1 ISO here: [https://updates.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2.iso](https://updates.xcp-ng.org/isos/8.1/xcp-ng-8.1.0-2.iso).
 Then, create the install media (eg USB key):

 ```
 dd if=xcp-ng-8.1.0-2.iso of=/dev/sdX bs=8M oflag=direct